 It is imperative for epilepsy patients to follow some diet suggestions to curb the frequency of seizures.
 The following may be considered:

-Epilepsy is a serious disorder and the natural cures for seizures are powerful enough to bring about positive results.
+Epilepsy is a serious disorder and the natural medicine for seizures may help you bring about some positive results.
 However the patient and his family need to understand that the treatment of epilepsy is long term and one needs to be very regular with the medicines.

 We understand that every individual is unique with a different constitution and thus needs a custom made treatment.
 Before starting the treatment a detailed case study of the patient is conducted so that the root cause of the disease can be established.
 We focus not only on eliminating the disease from the body but also increasing the immunity and overall vitality of the system.